 When it comes to shopping for a big purchase, in order to be a savvy buyer, you almost need to become an expert on what you are shopping for.
 It is important to be able to see through possibly deceptive marketing, get the best deal, and make the choice that’s right for you.

 In choosing the best tradeline company to buy tradelines from, learning the ins and outs of the tradeline industry will help you make the best decision.
-Here are some tips on what to look for and what to watch out for in a tradeline company.
+Here are some tips on what to look for and what to avoid when choosing a tradeline company.

-One of the things you can read into about a tradeline company is how many banks they use.
+One of the things you can read into about a tradeline company is how many banks they work with.
 The reason for this is that most banks don’t actually report authorized user data very well, and some don’t even report AU data at all.
-So when a tradeline company is selling tradelines from a ton of different banks, at least one of the following two options is true:
+So when a tradeline company is selling tradelines from a ton of different banks, at least one of the following two statements is true:

 Since the address is one of the main data points used to validate consumer information, AU tradelines from some banks will only report if the AUs and the primary cardholder share the same address.